 Enter Enemy Zone of Control: A unit must stop its movement at the moment it enters an enemy normal ZOC hex from a hex that is not in an enemy normal ZOC.
 The unit must then either attack or end its march.
-If the unit attacks successfully (i.e., it does not receive a "D," "F," of "E" combat result), it is allowed to continue its march by moving and/or attacking.
+If the unit attacks successfully (i.e., it does not receive a "D," "F," of "C" combat result), it is allowed to continue its march by moving and/or attacking.
 (However, if after a successful attack it still occupies an enemy normal ZOC, it again must either attack or end the march.)
 A unit must stop upon entering an enemy normal ZOC even if that ZOC is occupied by a friendly unit.
 If a unit enters an enemy cavalry unit's normal ZOC and the enemy unit performs a cavalry retreat, the unit may continue its march.
-A unit may not refuse flanks (7.8) when entering an enemy normal ZOC; however, it may refuse flanks if it marches in place in an enemy normal ZOC.
+A unit may not refuse flanks (7.8) when entering an enemy normal ZOC.
 In scenarios allowing Detachment (Advanced Game scenarios and Basic Game scenarios that specifically allow Detachment), a unit may detach a substitute when entering an enemy normal ZOC.